 Response: Noted.
-Planning permission can be granted for temporary periods.
-Such a permission allows the Council, as Planning Authority, in consultation with Environmental Health to assess the appropriateness of granting permanent permissions.
+Planning permission was granted for a temporary period to allow the Council, as Planning Authority, in consultation with Environmental Health to assess the appropriateness of a permanent permission.
+Environmental Health would retain the ability to control any statutory nuisance under their powers.